DeSantis shifts his campaign away from New Hampshire days before the state's primary, AP source says

 “I wish he really could, but I don’t feel like he has it, and he doesn’t have much time,” O’Keefe said about DeSantis’ pulling off a New Hampshire upset.
 “I’m saying a prayer that he will.”

 Peoples reported from New York.
-Associated Press writer Michelle L. Price in Manchester, New Hampshire, contributed to this report.
+Associated Press writer Michelle L. Price in Manchester, New Hampshire, and Meg Kinnard in Columbia, South Carolina, contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.